Date of Degree

 Copyright 2009 Jun Xu

 Xu, Jun.
-"Contribution of deep muscle tissue to ongoing pain and spontaneous activity of nociceptive pathways after plantar incision." dissertation, University of Iowa, 2009.
+"Contribution of deep muscle tissue to ongoing pain and spontaneous activity of nociceptive pathways after plantar incision."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.